MDAnalysis/MDAnalysisData/README.md

 uses code from `sklearn.datasets` (under the [BSD 3-clause license](https://github.com/scikit-learn/scikit-learn/blob/master/COPYING)).

-No data is included; please see the `DESCR` attribute for each data set for authorship, citation, and license information for the data.
+No data are included; please see the `DESCR` attribute for each data set for authorship, citation, and license information for the data.